klaviyo/klaviyo-android-sdk/README.md

     .setProfileAttribute(ProfileKey.FIRST_NAME, "Robin")
 ```

+### Anonymous Tracking
+By default, Klaviyo will begin tracking unidentified users in your app when a push token is set, or if it receives an
+event to track.
+That way, you can track events and collect push tokens from users prior to collecting profile identifiers.
+When an email or other identifier is provided, Klaviyo will merge the data from the anonymous user to an identified user.

 ## Event Tracking
 The SDK also provides tools for tracking analytics events via the
 [Create Client Event API](https://developers.klaviyo.com/en/reference/create_client_event).